openebs-archive/cstor-csi/README.md

 Before setting up OpenEBS CStor CSI driver make sure your Kubernetes Cluster meets the following prerequisites:

-1. You will need to have Kubernetes version 1.17 or higher
+1. You will need to have Kubernetes version 1.18 or higher
-2. You will need to have OpenEBS Version 1.12 or higher installed.
-   The steps to install OpenEBS are [here](https://docs.openebs.io/docs/next/quickstart.html)
-3. CStor CSI driver operates on the cStor Pools provisioned using the new schema called CSPC.
+2. CStor CSI driver operates on the cStor Pools provisioned using the new schema called CSPC.
-   Steps to provision the pools using the same are [here](https://docs.google.com/document/d/1CZLBqGgBy7mTAMth4G2kR_jBn5bOV0th03ce3idX8KA/edit?usp=sharing)
+   Steps to provision the pools using the same are [here](https://github.com/openebs/cstor-operators/tree/master/docs/tutorial/cspc)
-4. iSCSI initiator utils installed on all the worker nodes
+3. iSCSI initiator utils installed on all the worker nodes
-5. You have access to install RBAC components into openebs namespace.
+4. You have access to install RBAC components into openebs namespace.
    The OpenEBS CStor CSI driver components are installed in openebs namespace to allow them to be flagged as system critical components.